linuxsimba/linuxsimba.github.io/_source/_posts/2015-02-14-my-jekyll-setup.md

 ---
-title: "Jekyll and Capistrano and RVM"
+title: "Jekyll, Capistrano and RVM"
 ---

 Decided to use [Jekyll](http://jekyllrb.com/) to host my blog posts.
 Its really